B3none/dathost-php/README.md

-# dathost-php
+# Dathost PHP
-A PHP library for the dathost API
+A PHP library for the dathost API.